neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

      and of actual nodes "unnesting" this array
    - the tree structure as jsonb -> for conserving the depth and ordinality for ordering and tree re-construction in PHP
    - the subtree-tags for lightning fast filtering of hidden nodes (and also other excluded tags)
- - each node write operation that concerns the node tree, will cause a partial update this table
+ - each node write operation that concerns the node tree, will cause a partial update of this table
    - for this operation, a query very similar to the original recursive CTE is used
    - my assumption: but is then called fewer times (way fewer)